dscalzi/HeliosLauncher/docs/MicrosoftAuth.md

 Note: Azure Client ID is NOT a secret value and **can** be stored in git.
 Reference: https://stackoverflow.com/questions/57306964/are-azure-active-directorys-tenantid-and-clientid-considered-secrets

 Then relaunch your app, and login.
 You'll be greeted with an error message, because the app isn't whitelisted yet.
-And for some reason, Microsoft needs some activity on the app before whitelisting it. __Trying to log in before requesting whitelist is mandatory.__
+Microsoft needs some activity on the app before whitelisting it. __Trying to log in before requesting whitelist is mandatory.__

 ## Requesting whitelisting from Microsoft